Zettlr/zettlr-docs/docs/en/getting-started/get-involved.md

 Translations are maintained [alongside the source code of this app in our repository](https://github.com/Zettlr/Zettlr/tree/develop/static/lang).
 To translate, you will need a GitHub account, but it does not require technical knowledge.

+!!! note

-> If you do possess technical knowledge, you can also skip the explanations below and [clone the repository](https://github.com/Zettlr/Zettlr) directly.
+    If you do possess technical knowledge, you can also skip the explanations below and [clone the repository](https://github.com/Zettlr/Zettlr) directly.

 To improve a translation, head over to the `static/lang`-folder and download the `*.po`-file that corresponds to the language code you want to improve (e.g., `pt-BR.po` for Brazilian Portuguese).